Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/pycom/README.md

   <img src="./img/circuit_fipy.png" alt="drawing" width="500"/>
 </p>

-## Circuit using Wipy
+## Circuit using Wipy3

-If you want to check the pinout diagram of the WiPy, you can check it [here](https://docs.pycom.io/gitbook/assets/wipy-pinout.pdf).
+If you want to check the pinout diagram of the WiPy3, you can check it [here](https://docs.pycom.io/gitbook/assets/wipy3-pinout.pdf).

 <p align="center">
   <img src="./img/circuit_wipy.png" alt="drawing" width="500"/>